ltmurray/GISS-GC/doc/GISS-GC-DOC/giss-gc_tutorial.md

 ```
 This creates a new simulation with the name assigned to `RUN` (it should be a unique name for every simulation you perform), using as a template the `RUNSRC` template.
 Here "E6F40" means a CMIP6-class atmosphere-only simulation with fine (“F”; 2º x 2.5º) horizontal resolution and 40 vertical layers from the surface to the mesosphere, and the default configuration is for a preindustrial simulation ca. 1850s in which all composition is prescribed (i.e., no interactive chemistry).

 Let’s modify the rundeck we generated (`$GISS_HOME/decks/E6F40_TEST.R`) to run for one month.
-The row with YEARI indicates when the model starts; the row in red shows when the model will end.
-Note: these are dummy years in this setup as master_yr is set to 1850 earlier in the file, which makes all boundary conditions and climate forcers equal to 1850 climatology.
+The row with YEARI indicates when the model starts; the row with YEARE shows when the model will end.
+Note: these are placeholder years in this setup as master_yr is set to 1850 earlier in the file, which makes all boundary conditions and climate forcers equal to 1850 climatology.

 Setting KDIAG equal to 13*0 reduces the amount of text archived in the log file.